Vyral/katie-evans/_posts/2018-12-18-christmas-decoration-inspiration.md

 ![](/uploads/br3.PNG)

 Did I mention that Chelsea has THE cutest family ever?!
-Go check out @blessed\_ranch on Instagram for some more holiday inspiration and adorable farm house vibes!&nbsp;
+Go check out @blessed\_ranch on Instagram for some more holiday inspiration and adorable farm house vibes!

-&nbsp;

 Last, but certainly not least, is Leslie from @thelesliestyle, also on Instagram!
 This Christmas season Leslie has gone with very classy, simple (but complex at the same time) Christmas decorations and I am loving it!!
-It's definitely perfect for the family who doesn't have a ton of time to decorate or likes the more simple and clean look!&nbsp;
+It's definitely perfect for the family who doesn't have a ton of time to decorate or likes the more simple and clean look!

 ![](/uploads/tls1.PNG)